UCR-Robotics/Odometry-Benchmark/README.md

 ## Usage
 ### Auto runner
-Make sure `algorithms.yaml` and `datasets.yaml` in this folder are properly configured, and then just run
+1) Make sure `algorithms.yaml` and `datasets.yaml` in this folder are properly configured,
+2) run `roscore` in a separate terminal (unless you don't use ROS),
+3) then just run
 ```
 python3 autorun.py
 ```
-Results will be saved into a folder named `results_xxxx`, which is named after date and time.
+Results will be saved to a folder named `results_xxxx`, which is named after date and time (Month-Date-Hour-Minute).

 ### Evaluation
 Run the evaluation script with the previous result folder as an argument:
 ```